 At just over two and a half years old, it’s not just developmentally normal, but totally expected for your toddler to have big feelings and big reactions to go with them.
-She may throw fits, have low impulse-control, want your attention all the time.
-This point in her life is sometimes called “the terrible twos,” though really, it’s more of a challenging learning period, when your little one needs to develop a lot of social skills in a very short time (that doesn’t sound as snappy, though).
+They may throw fits, have low impulse-control, want your attention all the time.
+This point in their life is sometimes called “the terrible twos,” though really, it’s more of a challenging learning period, when your little one needs to develop a lot of social skills in a very short time (that doesn’t sound as snappy, though).
 This phase impacts you as a parent in many ways, as you try to figure out how to respond to Baby’s behavior.
-You may start to feel like you’re constantly repeating yourself as you try to correct her behavior again and again and again.
+You may start to feel like you’re constantly repeating yourself as you try to correct their behavior again and again and again.
 So what’s the best way to react to Baby’s behavior – without feeling like you’re being mean?

 What’s going on developmentally?